BlerifyPlatform/identity-contracts/DidSpecs.md

 Only events with a `validTo` (measured in seconds) greater or equal to the current time should be included in the DID document.
 It is also possible to know a DID Document where given a `versionTime` or `versionId` (specified the didURL query string)

-##### id properties of entries
+##### id property for verification methods

-- Attribute or delegate changes that result in verificationMethod entries MUST set the id ${did}#${vm-identifier}.
+- Attribute or delegate changes that result in verificationMethod entries MUST set the id `${did}#${vm-identifier}`.
-- Attributes that result in service entries MUST set the id to ${did}#service-${eventIndex}
+- Attributes that result in service entries MUST set the id to `${did}#service-${service-identifier}`

-where eventIndex is the index of the event that modifies the section of the DID document partaining services.

-Example

-- add key => #vm-1 is added
-- add another key => #vm-2 is added
-- add delegate => #vm-3 is added
-- add service => #service-1 is added
-- revoke first key => #vm-1 gets removed from the DID document; #vm-2 and #delegate-3 remain.
-- add another delegate => #vm-5 is added (earlier revocation is counted as an event)
-- first delegate expires => vm-3 is removed, #vm-5 remains intact
+`vm-identifier` and `service-identifier` are explained in this section.

-Any verification method other than onchain delegates follows this structure:
+Verification methods are added through the smart contract method `setAttribute`.
+Any verification method (except verification methods derived from onchain delegates) follows the structure:

 ```js
 {